Build the source code

 Install the following packages using Homebrew:

 NoteYugabyteDB build scripts rely on Bash 4.
-Make sure that which bash outputs
+Make sure that

 /usr/local/bin/bashbefore proceeding.
 You may need to put